Proven-Paradox/shaper-system/Handbook.md

 You've developed an intuitive sense of when the right time to strike is.
 You may use your Soul in place of your Finesse to determine your Physical Offense.

 #### Lucky
 You're just lucky sometimes.
 You may reroll a number of d10s equal to 2 + your [Hero Tier](#hero-tier).
 Your rerolls refresh after you spend six hours not using any.
 You still cannot reroll dice that have already been rerolled, either through this Talent or through Boon/Bane.
+When you roll [Matches](#matches), you may gain one additional dice reroll.

 #### Mana Fountain
 You gain 9 additional MP, plus 3 more for each point of [Capacity](#vitalitycapacity).
 This Talent applies retroactively to all levels of Capacity.
 When you gain this Talent, you also gain a point of Capacity without paying the XP cost.